Ambrosia artemisiifolia: Ragweed control

 As of 2005 several herbicides were effective against common ragweed, although resistant populations were known to exist.
 In 2007 several Ambrosia artemisiifolia populations were glyphosate resistant, exclusively in the USA.

 As of 2014 the ragweed leaf beetle, Ophraella communa, has been found south of the Alps in southern Switzerland and northern Italy.
 Many of the attacked plants were completely defoliated.
 Calligrapha suturalis was introduced to Russia, and then China, for ragweed control, with very positive initial results.

 SMARTER is a European interdisciplinary network of experts involved in the control of ragweed, health care professionals, aerobiologists, ecologists, economists, and atmospheric and agricultural modellers.

 Chemical composition, and uses

 Sesquiterpene lactones and molluscicide

 Three sesquiterpene lactones isolated from the aerial parts of Ambrosia artemisiifolia were identified as psilostachyin A, psilostachyin B and psilostachyin C. All of them have some molluscicidal activity against the small tropical freshwater snail Oncomelania hupensis.

 Medicinal

 Ambrosia artemisiifolia has been a traditional medicinal plant for Native American tribes, including the Cherokee, Lakota, Iroquois, Dakota, and Delaware.

 Historically, A. artemisiifolia was used by the Otoe Native American tribe in the Missouri River region as a remedy for nausea.
 It was used on the surface of the abdomen, where the patient was scarified and then dressed with the bruised leaves.
-It was also utilized by the Houma tribe in Louisiana for menstruation pain by making a tea out of the boiled roots.
+It was also used by the Houma tribe in Louisiana for menstruation pain by making a tea out of the boiled roots.